PrestaShop/prestashop.github.io/news/_posts/releases/2018-10-03-prestashop-1-7-4-3-1-6-1-21-maintenance-releases.md

  - 1.6
 ---

 PrestaShop 1.7.4.3 and 1.6.1.21 are now available.
 These versions fix a security issue for both 1.7.4.x and 1.6.1.x.
-Some important issues are also fixes for 1.6.1.x.
+Some important issues are also fixed for 1.6.1.x.
 For the details, please read below.

 Since these versions fix security problems, we **strongly** encourage you to upgrade your shop as soon as possible.

-The most notable fix for 1.7.3.x is:
+The most notable fix for 1.7.4.3 is:

 - Fixed a bug where sensitive configuration information could be disclosed when an fatal error occurred.

-Some of the most notable fixes for 1.6.1.x are:
+Some of the most notable fixes for 1.6.1.21 are:

 - Fixed a long-standing issue where the core was unable to access remote resources in some circumstances.
 - Fixed a bug where sensitive configuration information could be disclosed when an fatal error occurred.